odoo/documentation/db_management/db_online.rst

 The upgrade process can take some time, especially if you use multiple apps or apps that manage sensitive data (e.g. Accounting, Inventory, etc.).
-In general, the 'smallest' the database, the quickest the upgrade.
+In general, the 'smaller' the database, the quickest the upgrade.
 A single-user database that uses only CRM will be processed faster than a multi-company, multi-user database that uses Accounting, Sales, Purchase and Manufacturing.